-§ 583.100 Types and uses of assistance.(a) Grant assistance.
-Assistance in the
+§ 583.100 Types and uses of assistance.

 (a) Grant assistance.
 Assistance in the form of grants is available for acquisition of structures, rehabilitation of structures, acquisition and rehabilitation of structures, new construction, leasing, operating costs for supportive housing, and supportive services, as described in §§ 583.105 through 583.125.
 Applicants may apply for more than one type of assistance.